← Back to 史記

 8

 Luan Bu was sent on a diplomatic mission to Qi and had not yet returned when the Han court summoned Peng Yue, charged him with plotting rebellion, and exterminated his three clans.
-Soon after, Peng Yue's head was displayed below Luoyang, and a decree said, 'Anyone who dares to collect or view it will be immediately captured.'
-When Luan Bu returned from Qi, he went to report on his mission beneath Peng Yue's severed head, made offerings, and wept for him.
+Soon after, Peng Yue's head was displayed below Luoyang, and an edict said, "Anyone who dares to gather or look upon it will be arrested at once."
+When Luan Bu returned from Qi, he reported on his mission beneath Peng Yue's severed head, made offerings, and wept for him.
 The officials arrested Luan Bu and reported the matter to the throne.
-The Sovereign summoned Bu and cursed him, saying, 'Did you rebel with Peng Yue?'
+The Emperor summoned Luan Bu and cursed him, saying, "Did you rebel with Peng Yue?
 I forbade anyone to attend to his remains, yet you alone made offerings and wept for him—it is clear you were part of Yue's rebellion.
 Hurry and execute him.'
 Just as they were leading him to hurry to the cauldron, Bu looked back and said, 'I wish to speak one word before I die.'
 The Sovereign said, 'What words?'
-Bu said, 'When the Sovereign was distressed at Pengcheng and defeated between Xingyang and Chenggao, the reason Xiang Yu could not advance west was only because the Peng King dwelt in Liang lands and allied with Han to afflict Chu.'
+Bu said, 'When the Sovereign was distressed at Pengcheng and defeated between Xingyang and Chenggao, the reason Xiang Yu could not advance west was only because the Peng King dwelt in Liang lands and allied with Han to afflict Chu.
 At that moment, the fate of the empire hung on a single decision by the King of Peng: had he sided with Chu, Han would have been destroyed; because he sided with Han, Chu was destroyed.
 Moreover, at the battle of Gaixia, without the King of Peng, the house of Xiang would never have fallen.
 After the empire was settled, the King of Peng received his tally and his fief, and naturally wished to pass them down for ten thousand generations.
 Now Your Majesty levied troops from Liang just once, and when the King of Peng was too ill to comply, Your Majesty suspected him of rebellion.
 No evidence of rebellion was ever found, yet he was destroyed on a trivial pretext.
 I fear that every minister who has rendered meritorious service now feels his own life is in danger.
 Now that the Peng King is already dead, living is not as good as dying for me.
 Please proceed with the boiling.'
-So the Sovereign released Bu from his crime and appointed him as du wei.
+Thereupon the Emperor released Luan Bu from guilt and appointed him District Commandant.

 9